 The honest margin comparison

-On a $24.95 retail tee, here's the rough math:
+On a $25 retail tee with shipping folded into the all-in cost, here's the rough math:

 For a deeper teardown of the subscription math, see our full breakdown of Printify Premium benefits and breakeven and the monthly cost analysis.